FessLabDataSquad/tidyflow/README.md

+This repo is forked from MaximeWack/tidyflow; the original README is below.
+This way of structuring projects could be useful for us.   -Adam

 # tidyflow: a workflow that fits the tidyverse

 Tidyflow is *not* a package, but a project skeleton that you can clone/fork to start your own projects.